james-yong/singapore-foreign-worker-quota-levy/README.md

 # Singapore Foreign Worker Quota / Levy
 Calculate foreign worker quota and levy in Singapore, using React JS and Redux.
-See demo from [blog](https://james-yong.github.io/blog/2017/05/26/singapore-foreign-worker-quota-levy){:target:"_blank"}.

 ### Getting started